ml-explore/mlx/docs/src/dev/extensions.rst

 We can now call the :meth:`axpby` operation on both the CPU and the GPU!

-A few things to note about MLX and metal before moving on.
+A few things to note about MLX and Metal before moving on.
 MLX keeps track of the active ``command_buffer`` and the ``MTLCommandBuffer`` to which it is associated.
 We rely on :meth:`d.get_command_encoder` to give us the active metal compute command encoder instead of building a new one and calling